jacksleight/statamic-bard-texstyle/README.md

 > *Migrating from Bard Paragraph Style?* Check the migration notes below.

-This Statamic addon gives you the ability to add custom heading, paragraph and inline text styles to the Bard fieldtype.
+This Statamic addon gives you the ability to add custom heading, paragraph and inline text style buttons to the Bard fieldtype.

 ## Installation